bacterial-genomics/wf-ani/README.md

   ============================================
         Container platforms
   ============================================
-  -profile docker    Use Singularity images to run the workflow.
+  -profile singularity    Use Singularity images to run the workflow.
                           Will pull and convert Docker images from Dockerhub if not locally available.

   -profile docker         Use Docker images to run the workflow.
                           Will pull images from Dockerhub if not locally available.

   ============================================
         Optional ANI tools
   ============================================
   --ani               Specify what algorithm should be used to compare input files.
                       Recognized arguments are: blast, fastani, skani.
 [Default: blast]
 ```

 #### Additional parameters